LuShenJ/PyEMILI/manual/Intro.md

 >**Columns (7)** The identification index (IDI, IDI=W+F+M) of the candidate ID.
 >**Column (8)** Ranking of the candidate ID assigned by PyEMILI.
 The wedge symbol '**$\wedge$**' in front of a ranking means at least one detected multiplet member has been ranked as 'A' for the corresponding observed line.
 In this case, the candidate ID is treated as one of the best identifications regardless of whether it has been ranked as 'A'.
 >**Columns (9)** Velocity difference (in km/s) between the wavelengths in Column (1) and Column (2).
 >**Columns (10) & (11)** The associated multiplet members (i.e. fine-structure components belonging to the same multiplet) detected from the *Input Line List*, and their velocity difference, respectively.
-Up to three multiplet line are displayed in this output.
-The wedge symbol '**$\wedge$**' in front of the wavelength means this multiplet member is assigned 'A' ranking in the corresponding observed line.
+Up to three multiplet lines are displayed in this output.
+The wedge symbol '**$\wedge$**' in front of the wavelength means this multiplet member is assigned an 'A' ranking in the corresponding observed line.
 >**Columns (12)** Electron configurations of the lower and upper states.
 >**Columns (13) & (14)** Statistical weights of the lower and upper states, respectively.
 >**NOTE**: In each block for one observed line, the last candidate line has the **IDI=99 in column (7)**.
 It indicates that this line does not participate in the ranking.
 This line is the predicted strongest line within a wavelength difference range of 5-10 $\sigma$.
-It's just shown here to remind you another possibility if the input wavelength uncertainty is too low, or the possible line blending.
+It's just shown here to remind you of another possibility if the input wavelength uncertainty is too low, or the possible line blending.

 Another file with '.dat' is the output of the line list with all the A ranking IDs.